LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 Table \ref{Overview_of_all_characterised_sensor_properties.csv} shows a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
 It can be clearly seen that these differ significantly by a factor of *x10*.

-The *TLV493D* performs seriously in the Senosr Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{research-question-and-approach}, must be taken into account here, which is not met by the *MMC5603NJ*.
+The *TLV493D* performs in noise measurements worse than specified in the data sheet (*98$\mu$T* instead of *175$\mu$T*), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{research-question-and-approach}, must be taken into account here, which is not met by the *MMC5603NJ*.

 The *MMC5603NJ* can be used directly without additional software calibration for measuring permanent magnets.
 Even without additional measurement averaging, very precise measurement results can be achieved, which achieve a measurement accuracy of less than *1000(+ppm)*.

-However, due to the limited measuring range of *±3mT*, direct measurement of stronger magnets is not possible.
-The *N45 12x12x12mm* magnets used in the application typically have a field strength of around *100mT* at a distance of *10mm*.
+However, due to the limited measuring range of *±3mT*, direct measurement of stronger magnets is not possible using the *MMC5603NJ*.
+The *N45 12x12x12mm* magnets used in the application typically have a field strength of around *100mT* at a distance of *10mm* which is more than the *MMC5603NJ* can measure.

-The *TLV493D*, on the other hand, is able to measure these directly, but does not achieve the required accuracy due to strong noise and steep temperature coefficients.
+The *TLV493D*, on the other hand, is able to measure these ranges, but does not achieve the required accuracy due to strong noise and steep temperature coefficients.
 In the following chapter, recommendations for action are defined, which were derived from the analysis results.

 ### Recommendation for Action